Ceelog/phpdoc-en/src/language/operators/comparison.md

 ### Null Coalescing Operator

-Further exists the "??" (or null coalescing) operator, available as of PHP 7.
+Further exists the "??" (or null coalescing) operator.

 **Example \#5 Assigning a default value**